artagnon/rhine-ml/README.md

 argument of `value_t`).

-It's important to realize that macros require that we go back-and-fourth between LLVM values and the OCaml codegen engine.
+It's important to realize that macros require that we go back-and-forth between LLVM values and the OCaml codegen engine.
 How else would you evaluate something like:

 ```clojure